salaymuhammed3/IT-Lab-Windows-Server-Microsoft-infrastructure/docs/lab-01-ad-dns-domain-controller/02-install-ad-ds-dns.md

-Figure 3: Conforming that SYSVOL and NETLOGON are working meaning that domain contreoller is operational
+Figure 3: Confirming that SYSVOL and NETLOGON are working meaning that domain contreoller is operational